Christina the Astonishing: Life

 After being jailed a second time, upon her release she moderated her approach somewhat.
 Christina died at the Dominican Convent of Saint Catherine in Sint-Truiden, of natural causes, aged 74.
 The prioress there later testified that, despite her behaviour, Christina would humbly and fully obey any command given her by the prioress.

 In his commentaries to a new edition of the Latin text, the French historian Sylvain Piron suggests that she was only about 12 at the time of her apparent death.
 Her birth should rather be placed around 1170 than 1150.

 Legacy and veneration

-Christina the Astonishing has been recognized as a saint since the 12th century.
-She was placed in the calendar of the saints by at least two bishops of the Catholic Church in two different centuries (17th & 19th) that also recognized her life in a religious order and preservation of her relics.
-The Catholic Church allows and recognizes veneration of saints upheld by the laity; canonization is understood as a re-affirming of the more notable examples of Christian life as mentioned in the Catechism of the Catholic Church, and Saint Christina the Astonishing, having early church recognition, is due her title of Saint as stated by the church's Magisterium and sacred tradition.
+Christina the Astonishing has been venerated as a saint since the 12th century, and her cult was subsequently recognised locally and she was included in the calendars of at least two Catholic bishops in the 17th and 19th centuries.
+The Fasti Mariani of 1630, for example, records her among the saints.
+She was never formally beatified or canonised by the Catholic Church.
+Nevertheless, she is included in the current edition of the Roman Martyrology under 24 July, where she is described as "Blessed Christina, known as the Astonishing".
+She continues to be venerated as a saint in local tradition, especially in her native region of Limburg.

-Veneration of Christina the Astonishing has never been formally approved by the Catholic Church, but there remains a strong devotion to her in her native region of Limburg.
 Prayers are traditionally said to Christina to seek her intercession for millers, for those suffering from mental illness, and for mental health workers.